 According to the company’s website, the device is already in active use by over 25 professional teams across the NFL, NBA, MLB, NHL and AF.
 Push is water-resistant so you don’t need to wash it often.
 Just put it on and lift.

-Fitbit’s new device features exercise modes that provide real-time exercise stats, helping you stay focussed and get the most from every sweat session.
+Fitbit’s flagship fitness tracker features exercise modes that provide real-time stats, helping you get the most from your sweat sessions.
 This includes multi-sport modes for tracking specific workouts like runs, biking, weight-lifting and yoga.
 Because the process is automatic, you will get credit even if you forget to log a workout.

-Garmin has added to its wide range of wearables the ultra-slim Vivosmart 3.
-The new tracker takes across all the features of its predecessors (apart from GPS), but adds more sophisticated fitness tracking tools such as VO2 max and fitness age, all day stress tracking, and for the first time for a Garmin wearable – the ability to count reps and sets in the gym.
+The Vivosmart 3 takes across all the features of its predecessors (apart from GPS), but adds more sophisticated fitness tracking tools such as VO2 max and fitness age, all day stress tracking, and for the first time for a Garmin wearable – the ability to count reps and sets in the gym.

 Thanks to Garmin Elevate wrist heart rate technology, you still get 24/7 heart rate monitoring, and the wearable automatically tracks activity including steps, floors climbed, calories burned, intensity minutes, sleep and more.
 It also features smart notifications to keep you connected while on the go.

-When you start a strength training activity on Vivosmart 3, the device will capture your exercises, reps and sets along with your work and rest times so you can leave the notebook at home.
+When you start a strength training activity, the device will capture your exercises, reps and sets along with your work and rest times so you can leave the notebook at home.
 That data gets pushed to Garmin Connect during your next sync so you can review your workout in even greater detail.

 It also evaluates your form.
 Any exercise you perform is correlated against the database of expert fitness trainers exercise forms and compared for differences in speed, trajectory and range of motion.
 The software platform allows users to add or customize any kind of motion and track it, which has applications across different sports, yoga, physiotherapy and more.